Today I’d like to discuss a crucial aspect of fishing – how much line to put on your fishing reel?

 With inadequate and inconsistent pressure spooling pressure, each layer grips the last with variable tension.

-The results of inconsistent line lay from poor inadequate spooling pressure can result in damaged line, poor casting performance and a significantly increase propensity for knots.
+The results of inconsistent line lay from poor inadequate spooling pressure can result in damaged line, poor casting performance, and a significantly increased propensity for knots.

 Underfilling the Spool